rsksmart/RSKIPs/IPs/RSKIP240.md

 t_new = t_0 + t_paid /* update the timestamp */
 ```

-**Example 1.** Suppose a transaction uses the `SLOAD` opcode to read the value of a storage cell with outstanding rent of 1600 gas.
-If this cell is not modified by the transaction, then no rent is collected, since the amount due is less than the threshold for reads (2500 gas).
-However, if the same transaction *modifies* the value contained in the cell using `SSTORE`, then the minimum threshold for rent collection is 1000 gas.
-In this case, the full amount of rent due (1600) is collected  and the timestamp is updated to the current block's timestamp.
+**Example 1.** Suppose a transaction uses the `SLOAD` opcode to read the value of a storage cell with outstanding rent of 2000 gas.
+The amount due is less than the threshold for reads (5000 gas), so it would trigger any rent collection (or timestamp update).
+However, if a transaction *modifies* the value contained in the same cell using `SSTORE`, then the minimum threshold for rent collection is 1000 gas.
+In this case, the full amount of rent (2000 gas) is collected  and the timestamp is updated to the current block's timestamp.

 **Example 2.** A contract with 5000 bytes of code has not been touched since it was deployed 2 years ago.
-The amount of rent due is approximately `(5000+128) * 15 * 2 = 15400`.
-The first user to call this contract will be charged the rent cap of 40,000 gas.
-This payment will *advance* the contract's rent timestamp by `40000/(15 *5128) = 0.52` years  i.e about 6 months.
+The amount of rent due is approximately `(5000+128) * 15 * 2 ~ 154000` gas.
+The first user to call this contract will be charged some rent for it.
+Since the amount due (154,000 gas) is more than the (per transaction, per node) cap of 10,000 gas, the user will be charged the cap.
+This payment will *advance* the contract's rent last paid timestamp by `10000/(15 * 5128) ~ 0.13` years  i.e by about 48 days.
+It will still owe 144,000 gas in rent.

-### Tracking and collection mechanics
+## Rent Tracking, Gas counters, Reverts and Error Handling

-All trie nodes *accessed*, *modified* or *created* by a transaction are automatically checked and added to rent-tracking caches.
-Users cannot select or exclude individual rent payments.
+All trie nodes *accessed*, *modified*, *deleted*, or *created* by a transaction are automatically checked and added to rent-tracking objects.
+The details of how to create these objects is an implementation issue.
+Users can always *trigger* (or "poke") rent tracking for some nodes but trying to access it from the state.
+But it is important that rent tracking be automated so that users (transaction senders) cannot *exclude* specific nodes from rent tracking.

-One way of implementing the system is to have three caches of value-containing nodes:

-1. a *set* of all trie nodes seen thus far during transaction execution
-2. a *map* of all trie nodes whose rent timestamps are to be updated along with their individual (updated) timestamps.
-Some of these nodes will also have updated values (e.g `SSTORE`).
-3. a *set* of newly created tries nodes.
-All of them will receive the timestamp of the current block.

-These caches are passed along to all child calls, so that rent tracking does not kick in more than once for any node irrespective of call depth.
-After a transaction has been fully processed, the caches are iterated and the updated values and timestamps are committed to the state trie.

-### Gas counters and Error Handling

-Rent is consumed from the same gas counter as usual, sourced initially from a transaction's `gaslimit` field.
-The `usedGas` tracker should include both execution and rent gas consumption.
+Just like regular transaction fees, storage rent is paid from a transaction's `gaslimit` field.
+Gas collected as rent will be included in the block's used gas counter.
+However, unlike regular execution gas, which is collected on the fly,  rent is only collected at the end of transaction execution.
+Until then, we only keep a track of the trie nodes for which rent has to be collected.
+Actual rent payments and corresponding timestamp updates only happen at the end of transaction execution.
+This means that the `usedGas` tracker will continue to measure execution gas only.

-Usually, when there is an *unhandled exception* at any call depth, TX stops and all state changes are reverted.
+Usually, when there is an *unhandled exception* at any call depth, transaction execution stops and all state changes are reverted.
 Any gas used thus far is not refunded.
-This philosophy must be maintained for storage rent as well.
-If state changes are reverted at any call depth, due to an error, then all associated rent updates must also be reverted.
-Not doing so can introduce unintended side effects.

-However, if timestamps are not updated following a revert, then it seems unfair to consume all the rent "collected" for those updates.
-Therefore, a *separate* `usedRentGas` counter should be implemented to handle call reversions or exceptions.
-If a transaction ends because of a OOG exception or REVERT, then 25% of the storage rent gas used so far (`usedRentGas`)  is consumed as compensation for computation and IO costs.
-Recall that rent is also intended as a deterrence against DoS attacks, so we cannot refund all of the rent accounted for, even if timestamps remain unchanged.

-If an error at some call depth is handled in a way that transaction execution can proceed, then only the timestamp changes associated with the failed call (and its subcalls) need to be reverted.
-Again, 75% of gas used for rent in the failed call should be refunded to the caller.

-#### Dependencies
-The limits on variable costs in this proposal are based  on "re-priced" gascosts from a related proposal, RSKIP239.
-While these proposals can be adopted independently, we think it is beneficial to make the current proposal (RSKIP240) dependent on RSKIP239.
+Since all state changes are reverted there is no question of updating any rent timestaps.
+Technically, the state of the transaction sender's account does change (due to gas used and nonce), but we do not update the rent timestamp.

+Tracking, computing, and updating rent status requires some extra computation.
+Therefore, even if timestamps are not updated following exceptions or reverts, we collect some rent as compensation for the additional resource use.
+Therefore, if a transaction (including *internal transactions*) fails for some reason then 25% of the *computed storage rent* is collected as compensation for additional resource use.
+This can be implemented by maintaing a list of trie nodes that were accessed but the changes were *rolled back* (e.g.  an OOG exception or REVERT).

+### Avoid multiple collections

+Rent for any node should not be collected more than once in a transaction.
+For example, suppose a storage write operation is reverted due to REVERT or OOG (or any reason).
+Then (from above) 25% of the outstanding rent should be charged.
+However, suppose another part of the same transaction's execution writes to the same cell, but this time it is not reverted.
+In this case, the regular amount of rent should be collected.
+The implementation should make sure that we do not collect rent more than once.
+If situations like the above happen, then we should drop the node from set of reverted or "rolled back" changes.
+We should only collect the rent for the unreverted change, and update the timestamp.
+One way to ensure that we do not collect rent more than once is to check that there are no repeated trie keys in the set of nodes to be updated (actual rent payments) or the set of rollbacks (25% fee payments).

+## Timing of Rent Collection and Refunds

+Rent is to be collected at the end of transaction execution.
+We propose that this should happen *before* the sender receives credit for any refunds.
+Regular execution gas is collected on the fly as a transaction is executed.
+This gas must be sourced from the transaction's gaslimit, since it is compensation for irreversible resource use.
+Since rent is collected at the end of execution, we do not have to be as stringent.
+We could potentially use refunds to pay for rent.
+The main effect of this timing (collecting rent before refunds) is that it may increase the *effective* size of refunds.
+This is because refunds are restricted to be no more than one half of execution gas.
+So, if the total gas used increases because of rent payments, then so does the amount that can be refunded.
+This can serve as a small increase in the incentive to reduce state size.

+### Deleted cells and `SELF-DESTRUCT`

+There are two ways to remove data from state: by setting storage cells to zero (using `SSTORE`), or via self-destructing contracts.
+There is nothing else to delte, since ordinary accounts must always be stored in state with their nonce.
+In the case of  `SELF_DESTRUCT`, all of the deleted contract's storage cells are also deleted.
+Such deletions of storage cells and contracts reduce state size, and are incentivized via partial refunds.

+When a storage cell is set to zero, or a contract is destructed, then rent collection proceeds as normal.
+We compute the outstanding rent and collect it if it exceeds the threshhold.
+The amount collected is still subject to the per transaction cap.
+However, since the node will be removed from the trie, there is no point in updating its timestamp.

+One point to note is that for a self-destructing contract, we do not attempt to compute or collect outstanding rent for all of its (soon to be removed) storage cells.
+For one, trygint to do so may lower the incentive to clear the state (refund gets reduced or eliminated).
+Furthermore, for a contract with lots of storage, it may not be worth the effort to scan each of its cells to compute the outstanding rent status before deleting them.

 ## Rationale